invoier/coding-assignments/fullstack-react/README.md

 * Write Swagger documentation with clear description, request, response & example for the endpoints
 * Optional Bonus: Write API Flows for unit testing the API using any assertion library such as "SuperTest"

+### BONUS ROUND

+Replace the rest endpoint with GraphQL using apollo!

 ## Criteria